 How should you dress?
 Dressing conservatively is always the safest route, but you should also ask questions about the dress code so that you fit in with the organization when you arrive for your interview.
 If you over dress or under dress, you’ll stick out like a sore thumb.

 Expert Tips for Looking the Part at a Job Interview

 Attention to details is crucial, so here are some tips for both men and women.
 Make sure you have:

 - well-groomed hairstyle

 - no visible body piercing beyond conservative ear piercings for women

 - no gum, candy, or other objects in your mouth

 - no body odor

-Finally, check your attire in the rest room just before your interview for a final check of your appearance — to make sure your tie is straight, your hair is combed, etc.
+Finally, check your attire in the restroom just before your interview for a final check of your appearance — to make sure your tie is straight, your hair is combed, and you look your best.